Kudaes/rust_tips_and_tricks/README.md

 ) -> NTSTATUS
 ```

 [Here](https://docs.rs/ntapi/latest/ntapi/ntmmapi/fn.NtWriteVirtualMemory.html) for example, the parameter BufferSize is defined as a `SIZE_T`.
-If you follow the link, you will see that the `SIZE_T` is defined this way:
+If you follow the link, you will see that the `SIZE_T` is defined this other way:
 ```rust
 type SIZE_T = ULONG_PTR;
 ```
-So then, you need to follow another link to obtain the real basic type behind that parameter:
+Then, you need to follow another link to obtain the real basic type behind that parameter:
 ```rust
 type ULONG_PTR = usize;
 ```